enessimsek01/SecurePay/README.md

 3. Run Project

+4. Go to (http://localhost:8080/swagger-ui/index.html Swagger link

-4. Go to http://localhost:8080/h2-console and enter
+5. Go to http://localhost:8080/h2-console and enter
    default username: sa
    password: password  ( you can change password in application.properties)

-5. You can find the documentation of api on http://localhost:8080/v2/api-docs
+6. You can find the documentation of api on http://localhost:8080/v2/api-docs

 <p align="right">(<a href="#top">back to top</a>)</p>